Kim Vigsbo

 What I Offer

-What Makes This Different
+What Sets This Apart

-You get strategy, execution, and someone who truly gets accessibility - all in one.
+You get strategy, execution, and someone who truly gets accessibility.
+All in one.

 Background